 - a.
-100% adjustment for a written request received by the Office of Business Services by August 1 for the fall semester, and by December 1 for the spring semester. - b.
-75% adjustment for a written request received by the Office of Business Services by August 2 up to the first day of classes for the fall semester, and by December 2 up to the first day of classes for the spring semester. - c.
-75% adjustment for withdrawal from the first day of classes through the end of the Drop period for students who have attended a class for either the fall and/or the spring semesters. - d.
-50% adjustment for a written request received by the Office of Business Services from the day after the Drop period through the end of the 31st calendar day (Friday of the fifth week of classes) for both the fall and spring semesters. - e.
-25% adjustment for a written request received by the Office of Business Services from the 32nd calendar day through the 59th calendar day. - f.
-No adjustment will be made to the tuition charges if a student is involuntarily terminated from the College. - g.
+100% adjustment for a written request received by the Office of Business Services by the drop/add deadline for the fall and spring semesters - b..
+50% adjustment for a written request received by the Office of Business Services from the day after the drop/add period through the end of the 31st calendar day (Friday of the fifth week of classes) for both the fall and spring semesters. - c.
+25% adjustment for a written request received by the Office of Business Services from the 32nd calendar day through the 59th calendar day. - d.
+No adjustment will be made to the tuition charges if a student is involuntarily terminated from the College. - e.
 No adjustment will be made for withdrawal after the 59th calendar day for both the fall and spring semesters.

-2. Room Charges:
+Room Charges: 2.

 - a.
-100% adjustment for a written request received by the Office of Business Services by August 1 for the fall semester, and by December 1 for the spring semester. - b.
-No adjustment will be made for a request or withdrawal after August 1 for the fall semester, and after December 1 for the spring semester.
+100% adjustment for a written request received by the Office of Business Services by the drop/add deadline for the fall and spring semesters. - b.
+No adjustment will be made for a request or withdrawal after the drop/ add period.

-3. Meal Charges:
+Meal Charges: 3.